MonashNovaRover/nova/nixfiles/doc/nixos.md

 - [graphical](https://hydra.novarover.space/job/nova/isos/x86_64-linux.iso-graphical/latest/download-by-type/file/iso): `base` + the standard team desktop environment
 - [`graphical-workspace`](https://hydra.novarover.space/job/nova/isos/x86_64-linux.iso-graphical-workspace/latest/download-by-type/file/iso): `base-workspace` + `graphical`

-Builds for `aarch64-linux` are also available.
+Builds for other types of devices, including generic AArch64 devices, NVIDIA Jetson SoMs, and MacBooks with Apple T2 chips, are also available.
 See the [complete Hydra jobset](https://hydra.novarover.space/jobset/nova/isos/latest-eval).

 The `workspace` variants are recommended for trying out all of the features before installing.
 As well as including all our software preinstalled, they ship